VaibhavNavneet/AI-Powered-Database-Query-Assistant/README.md

-# NL2SQL Chatbot
+# AI-Powered-Database-Query-Assistant

 > Ask questions in plain English.
 Get safe, read-only MySQL queries and concise answers.

-NL2SQL Chatbot is a full-stack natural-language interface for exploring a MySQL database.
+AI-Powered-Database-Query-Assistant is a full-stack natural-language interface for exploring a MySQL database.
 It reads the live database schema, asks Groq to generate a SQL query, validates that query before execution, and converts the returned rows into a short human-readable answer.

-The primary application is a Next.js app designed for local development and Vercel deployment.
+The primary application is a Next.js app designed for local development.
 A legacy Streamlit/LangChain implementation is also included under [`app/`](app/).

 ## ✨ Features